-(IV) Transformation Computation: Transformation matrices were computed to align the equidistant reference points of the bones edges from one frame to the next.
+(IV) Transformation Computation: Transformation matrices were computed to align the equidistant reference points of the bone edges from one frame to the next.
 This process assumed rigid body motion, considering only translations in the sagittal plane and rotations about the transverse axis perpendicular to the sagittal plane.
 Mathematically, the transformation of each point from one frame to the next can be expressed as:

 x'y'=Rϕxy+ΔxΔy

-Where ϕ is the angle of rotation, x,y and x',y' are the points in the target frame and reference frame, respectively, Δx,Δy are the frame-to-frame translations within the measured sagittal plane and R(ϕ) is the 2D in-plane rotation matrix given by
+where ϕ is the angle of rotation, x,y and x',y' are the points in the target frame and reference frame, respectively, Δx,Δy are the frame-to-frame translations within the measured sagittal plane, and R(ϕ) is the 2D in-plane rotation matrix given by:

 Rϕ= cosϕ-sinϕsinϕcosϕ

-To determine the optimal transformation parameters ϕ,Δx,Δy that best align the reference points from one frame to the next, a cost function that minimizes
+To determine the optimal transformation parameters ϕ,Δx,Δy that best align the reference points from one frame to the next, a cost function that minimizes XXX was used:

 CΔx, Δy, ϕ= p=1NminqϵQxq-x'p2+yq-y'p2

-was used, where xq,yq are the points in the target frame and x'p,y'p are the points in the reference frame after transformation.
+where xq,yq are the points in the target frame and x'p,y'p are the points in the reference frame after transformation.
 Set P is the set of points in the reference frame and Set Q is set of points in the target frame.
-This function computes the distance between the transformed point q to its nearest point in the target frame p and sums all the distances for each point in the reference frame.
+This function computes the distance between the transformed point q to its nearest point in the target frame p, and sums all the distances for each point in the reference frame.
 For perfect alignment, the sum would be zero.

-Starting from the first frame the Nelder-mead method was used to minimize this cost function and obtain the frame-to-frame transformation parameters, whereas the transformation was only calculated from one frame to next with applied reasonable initial parameters and tight parameter boundaries that could be applied from a priori knowledge about the type of motion (i.e. ϕ should be in the range of the frame to frame angle increment used during reconstruction and (Δx,Δy) being relatively small considering a continuous motion).
-Finally, by using the frame-to-frame edge tracking transformations any manual segmentation of the bones drawn in the first frame, could be automatically transformed to all other frames.
+Starting from the first frame, the Nelder-mead method was used to minimize this cost function and obtain the frame-to-frame transformation parameters, whereas the transformation was only calculated from one frame to next with applied reasonable initial parameters and tight parameter boundaries that could be applied from a priori knowledge about the type of motion (i.e. ϕ should be in the range of the frame to frame angle increment used during reconstruction and (Δx,Δy) being relatively small considering a continuous motion).
+Finally, by using the frame-to-frame edge tracking transformations, any manual segmentation of the bones drawn in the first frame, could be automatically transformed to all other frames.

-A schematic overview of the algorithm is shown in Figure 2.
+A schematic overview of the tracking algorithm is shown in Figure 2.

-2.3 Manual Segmentation and parameter estimation
+2.3 Manual Segmentation and Parameter Estimation

-To compare the accuracy and reliability of the proposed bone tracking algorithm, segmentation was performed for all frames and datasets manually using the Napari (v.4.16) image processing software [25].
+To compare the accuracy and reliability of the proposed bone tracking algorithm, segmentation was performed manually for all frames and datasets using the Napari (v.4.16) image processing software [25].
 For this purpose, the bone segmentation obtained in the first frame was manually aligned (translated and rotated) to match the new bone positions in subsequent frames.

 To compare the performance of the tracking algorithm to the manual segmentation, the angle between the long axis of the femur with respect to the tibia was extracted from the bone segmentations.
 Principal component analysis [26] was used to obtain the unit vectors that define the long axis.
-Because the number of frames reconstructed for each dataset varied between subjects due to differences in the achievable range of motion, a normalization of the knee flexion angle was performed as a fraction of the ‘flexion percentage’, where -100% represents the point of maximum flexion, 0% corresponds to full extension, and +100% marks the return to maximal flexion.
+Because the number of frames reconstructed for each dataset varied between subjects due to differences in the achievable knee range of motion, the flexion angle was normalized to the ‘flexion percentage’, where -100% represents the point of maximum flexion, 0% corresponds to maximum extension, and +100% marks the return to maximum flexion.

-To quantitatively assess the consistency of both the semi-automated and manual segmentation methods, the Coefficient of Variation (CV) for the frame-to-frame angle changes was calculated.
+To quantitatively assess the consistency of both the semi-automated and manual segmentation methods, the coefficient of variation (CV) for the frame-to-frame angle changes was calculated.
 The CV was computed for each dataset and method by dividing the standard deviation of the frame-to-frame angle changes by their mean.
-Lower CV values indicate more consistent tracking of knee motion.
+Lower CVs indicate more consistent tracking of knee motion.

 3. Results